-- Development of high yielding, disease resistant and widely adapted wheat varieties suited for irrigated and rainfed areas in Khyber Pakhtunkhwa
+- High seed yielding, disease resistant and widely adapted wheat varieties for irrigated and rain-fed areas of Khyber Pakhtunkhwa

-- Development and release of high yielding, disease resistant and canola quality rapeseed and mustard cultivars
+- High seed yielding, disease tolerance and canola quality rapeseed and mustard varieties.